unitech007/Ants-project/README.md

 8. Login
 9. Edit Admin Profile can be performed.

-## Folder:- handymanapp
+## Folder:- antsapp
 Since I have made the application fully responsive, it can work on any device size.
 Android application which uses WebView component and some tweaks.
 You can use tools like ngrok (https://ngrok.com/)
 Just type one command for, secure URL to your localhost server through any NAT or firewall.
-Just use command [ngrok http 3000] and then use the URL which is generated and replace the "YOUR_HANDYMAN_URL" in MainActivity.java
+Just use command [ngrok http 3000] and then use the URL which is generated and replace the "YOUR_ANTS_URL" in MainActivity.java

-## Folder:- handyman-website-images
+## Folder:- ants-website-images
-Images of handyman website.
+Images of ants website.
 Check out this folder to see different images of website.

-## Folder:- handyman-app-video
+## Folder:- ants-app-video
-Working video of handyman android application.
+Working video of ants android application.